Are you eligible for federal homeowners assistance?

 Did you receive a letter from your lender that they are unable to confirm insurance on your home?
 If so, you should take the following steps immediately to avoid the lender purchasing a policy for the property.

-- Call your insurance company or agent to confirm there is coverage on your home and provide evidence of that coverage to your lender.
+- Call your insurance company or agent to confirm there is coverage on your home and, as instructed by your lender, provide evidence of that coverage.

-- If you no longer have insurance coverage, take action immediately to obtain insurance on your home and provide evidence of that coverage to your lender.
+- If you no longer have insurance coverage, take action immediately to obtain insurance on your home.
+As instructed by your lender, provide them evidence of that coverage.

 Assurant’s Role in the Lender-Placed Insurance Market